 What Does Medicare Cover?
-A Guide for HR Teams to Share With Employees
+A Guide to Share With Eligible Beneficiaries

 Quick refresher: What are the different types of Medicare?

-That could easily lead your employees to believe that anything that’s not an inpatient-related service is fair game for Medicare Part B coverage.
+That could easily lead eligible folks to believe that anything that’s not an inpatient-related service is fair game for Medicare Part B coverage.
 But they’d be wrong.
 The key test for coverage under Medicare Part B is whether Medicare deems a service or supply to be either “medically necessary” or “preventive.”
 Clear as mud?

 Don’t worry.
 In this guide, we’ll explore how Medicare defines those terms, and review some common questions about services that are and aren’t covered by Part B.